mindspore-lab/mindone/examples/opensora_cai/README.md

 ## Installation

 1. Install MindSpore 2.3rc1 according to the [official instruction](https://www.mindspore.cn/install)
-> To use flash attention, it's recommend to use mindspore version at least 2.3-20240422.
+> To use flash attention, it's recommended to use mindspore 2.3rc2 (release soon).

 2. Install requirements